backstage/backstage/docs/auth/identity-resolver.md

         signIn: {
           resolver: async ({ profile }, ctx) => {
             if (!profile.email) {
+              throw new Error(
-              throw new Error('Login failed, user profile does not contain an email');
+                'Login failed, user profile does not contain an email', );
             }
             // Split the email into the local part and the domain. const [localPart, domain] = profile.email.split('@');

             // Next we verify the email domain.
 It is recommended to include this
             // kind of check if you don't look up the user in an external service. if (domain !== 'acme.org') {